 - 2.1.
 Build safe, accessible and high-quality bike and pedestrian infrastructure to create links between areas of high pedestrian and cycling demand, especially the Coburg to Glenroy bike path •• - 2.2.
-Scope and implement suburb based active transport (bike and pedestrian) improvements (prioritising Fawkner, Gowanbrae, Hadfield, Oak Park, Pascoe Vale and Glenroy) • • - 2.3.
-Advocate to improve public transport capacity and equitable access across Moreland, including advocating for bus services to be scheduled to operate at night and on weekends •• •• - 2.4.
+Scope and implement suburb based active transport (bike and pedestrian) improvements (prioritising Fawkner, Gowanbrae, Hadfield, Oak Park, Pascoe Vale and Glenroy) • - 2.4.
 Advocate for increased funding from State and Federal Governments for bike and pedestrian infrastructure to ensure our bike routes are safe, accessible, and continuous with an increased focus on fully accessible, signalised road crossings • - 2.5.
-Facilitate substantially increased use of active transport in the community through targeted programs which include a focus on children, young people, families and older people • - 2.6.
+Facilitate substantially increased use of active transport in the community through targeted programs which include a focus on children, young people, families and older people - 2.6.
 Collaborate with the community to improve pedestrian and cycling infrastructure on a case by case basis • - 2.7.
 Maintain road safety focus through review of crashes and reported accidents, advocacy and continued efforts to address black spots, reduce speed limits and implement traffic calming measures including road closures